 - Do the math, thinking about the long-term costs.
 You may feel uncomfortable spending an extra $2,000 or $3,000 more than you planned when you upgrade your HVAC system.
 That is a lot of money at face value!
 However, it’s important to remember that your HVAC system is an investment.
-The higher quality, more efficient HVAC units will save you tens of thousands over dollars over the next decade.
+The higher quality, more efficient HVAC units will save you thousands of dollars over the next decade.

 - Install a smart thermostat.
 This device might be small but can create big savings.
 A digital Wifi thermostat allows you to control the climate in your home remotely.
 The digital thermostat is worth the investment when you’re upgrading your HVAC system.
 The long-term cost savings and peace of mind that comes with your ability to regulate your energy consumption from afar will be well worth the upfront cost of installation.
 Ask your HVAC professional for some recommendations.